What Is Dog Legged Staircase

 Dog legged staircase is one of the simplest forms of the staircase in which a landing is provided between two flights that meet at 180 degrees.

 It makes economic use of the space and normally, the length of its flights is kept unequal.

 The pitch angle is similar to the angle between a dog’s legs, therefore, it is known as the dog leg stairs.

 Its design is pretty simple and at the same time, it provides privacy on both floors.
 Moreover, architectural effects can be easily included in this type of staircase.

 However, construction is challenging and the handrail provision is difficult too.

-Above all, dogleg stairs is most widely used for its compact design.
+Above all, dogleg stairs are most widely used for their compact design.